demisto/content/Packs/PaloAltoNetworks_IoT/Scripts/iot_vuln_post_processing/README.md

-IoT vulnerability post processing script to resolve the vulnerability incident in IoT security portal using API
+An IoT vulnerability post processing script to resolve the vulnerability incident in IoT security portal using the API.
 ## Script Data
 ---